Noise and vibration on maritime vessels: Turbines

 Steam turbines and gas turbines, on the other hand, when new and/or in good repair, do not, by themselves generate excessive vibration as long as the turbine blades are in a perfect condition and rotate in a smooth gas flow.
 But after some time microscopic defects appear and cause small pits to appear in the surface of the intake and the blades which set up eddies in the gas flow, resulting in loss of performance and vibrations.
 Vibration levels may change with different loading conditions or when doing a manoeuvre.

 Other sources

 Besides mechanical produced vibrations, other sources are caused by the motion of the sea, slamming of the vessel on the waves and water depth to mention just a few.
 The main problem here is that they are less controllable.

 The engine-gearbox interaction is usually a source for noise and vibrations.
 Here, it can be installed highly flexible couplings between the engine and the gearbox.
-These type of couplings are used because of their low torsional stiffness.
+These types of couplings are used because of their low torsional stiffness.